23 Best Beekeeping Books

 Richard Jones and Sharon Sweeney-Lynch -Stewart, Tabori and Chang – 2011

 This volume is a veritable one book encyclopedia of beekeeper terms, recipes and ideas.
 It contains much information beyond maintaining a hive and is a very useful beekeeping reference book.
-It would make a great beekeeping gift for those starting out.
+It would make a great beekeeping gift for anyone that loves bees.

 Kim Flottum-Quarry Books – 2018